asouleiman05/BrillioAccelerarator/README.md

 +++
 ```

 The title will be the title on navigation panel on the left.
-The weight determines the order the page appears in the navigation panel.# BrillioAccelerarator
+The weight determines the order the page appears in the navigation panel.